JAAdrian/MatlabPrintFigure/README.md

 obj.print(filename,'nofix');
 ```

-When the file format is one of `{'eps','epsc','eps2','epsc2'}` the created vector graphic is enhanced with the [fixPSlinestyle](http://www.mathworks.com/matlabcentral/fileexchange/17928-fixpslinestyle) function per default. **What does it do?** If this is not intended it can be turned off by passing `'nofix'` as second argument.
+When the file format is one of `{'eps','epsc','eps2','epsc2'}` the created vector graphic is enhanced with the [fixPSlinestyle](http://www.mathworks.com/matlabcentral/fileexchange/17928-fixpslinestyle) function per default. **What does it do?** If this is not intended it can be disabled by passing `'nofix'` as second argument.

 ## Saving the Object incl.
 Print Data to Disk